The Best Patio Umbrellas for Any Size Outdoor Space

 There are two other features to weigh when choosing a top-notch patio umbrella.

 - The lift mechanism is what opens and closes your umbrella.
 The three common options are push-up, which requires you to use your own strength to lift and secure the canopy; pulley, which uses a wheel and rope mechanism to lift the umbrella into place; and crank, which has a small handle that cranks the umbrella canopy open and shut—the best option for large patio umbrellas.

 - The tilting mechanism on umbrellas usually takes one of three forms: a button you push to release the umbrella so you can tilt it to the desired angle, a crank that tilts the umbrella, or a rotating collar that lets you tilt the umbrella into place.

 BEST FOR SMALL PATIOS: Abba 7.5-Foot Patio Umbrella

 Large enough to shade your bistro set or small table, the Abba 7.5-foot patio umbrella has an aluminum and steel frame that cranks open and closed, along with a push-button tilt mechanism.
-The durable polyester canopy comes in several colors.
-Reviewers appreciate that, as well as the fact that this quality umbrella comes at a reasonable price—particularly if you are replacing an older patio umbrella and already have a patio umbrella base.
+The durable polyester canopy comes in several colors and is particularly budget-friendly if you already have a patio umbrella base.
 The base for this one is sold separately.

-BEST MID-SIZE PATIO UMBRELLA: Abba 9-Foot Market Umbrella
+BEST FOR MID-SIZE PATIOS: Abba 9-Foot Market Umbrella

-The perfect size for round or rectangular tables up to 48 inches, this budget-priced, aluminum-framed, polyester-canopied market umbrella operates in a familiar way—it cranks open and closed, and a push-button tilt mechanism makes it easy to angle the shade.
-Most of all, reviewers praise the Abba umbrella’s sturdy quality, as well as the wealth of colors and patterns it’s available in.
+The perfect size for round or rectangular tables up to 48 inches, this fairly priced, aluminum-framed, polyester-canopied market umbrella operates in a familiar way—it cranks open and closed, and a push-button tilt mechanism makes it easy to angle the shade.
+Most of all, we love the Abba umbrella’s sturdy quality.
+We also love the wealth of colors and patterns it’s available in.
 Only note that you’ll have to buy the base separately if you don’t already have one.